Living on the edge: Phase transitions in convex programs with random data: Statistical dimension calculations

 \subsection{Permutahedra and finite reflection groups}

 In this section, we use a deep connection between conic geometry and classical combinatorics to compute the statistical dimension of the normal cone of a (signed) permutahedron.
-This computation requires the full power of Proposition~\ref{prop:sdim-int-vols}, the characterization of the statistical dimension as the mean intrinsic volume of a cone.
+This computation is based on the intrinsic characterization of statistical dimension in Definition~\ref{def:sdim-int}, which is also restated in~\eqref{eq:sdim-intr}.

-A \term{finite reflection group} is a finite subgroup $\coll{G}$ of the orthogonal group $\mathsf{O}_d$ that is generated by reflections across hyperplanes~\cite{ST:54,Stei:59,CM:72,BB:10}.
+A \term{finite reflection group} is a finite subgroup $\coll{G}$ of the orthogonal group\footnote{The orthogonal group consists of the set of orthogonal matrices equipped with the group operation of matrix multiplication.} that is generated by reflections across hyperplanes~\cite{ST:54,Stei:59,CM:72,BB:10}.
 Each finite reflection group partitions $\R^d$ into a set $\{ \mtx{U} C_{\coll{G}} : \mtx{U} \in \coll{G} \}$ of polyhedral cones called \term{chambers}.
 The chambers of the infinite families $A_{d-1}$ and $BC_{d}$ of irreducible finite reflection groups are isometric to the cones

 It turns out that the chambers $C_A$ and $C_{BC}$ coincide with the normal cones of certain permutahedra.

 \begin{fact}[Normal cones of permutahedra] Suppose that the vector $\vct{x}$ has distinct entries.
 Then the normal cone $\NormC(\mathcal{P}(\vct{x}), \vct{x})$ is isometric to $C_A$ and the normal cone $\NormC(\mathcal{P}_{\pm}(\vct{x}), \vct{x})$ is isometric to $C_{BC}$. \end{fact}